AbdEl-Rahman-Fawzy/Ordering_and_Notify/README.md

-# Orders and Notifications Management
+# Orders and Notifications Management API
 ## Overview
 This project focuses on creating a powerful "Orders and Notifications Management" module for an efficient e-commerce system.
 The system provides essential features, including product listing, customer account management, order placement, shipping, and notification handling.